whirlp00l/RCS/README.md

 a [Sails](http://sailsjs.org) application

-This version of RCS is a development version
+This version of RCS is a development version, not the deployed version, use as your own risk

-Work with node 0.10.25
+Suppose work with node 0.10.25

 usage:

 1.clone this repo

 2.`cd RCS` and do `npm install`